 We are required by law and our regulators to “know and verify our customers” which requires us to check the identification and addresses of our customers to protect the industry against fraud, which benefits everyone.
 We will use the data provided to us to make checks using legitimate third-party software to verify your identity and your address.
-We can also ask third party compliance firms to assess our performance to ensure we carry out our duties to adhere to regulatory requirements, which helps you to have the confidence that the firm is providing the best possible overall service to you.
+We can also ask third-party compliance firms to assess our performance to ensure we carry out our duties to adhere to regulatory requirements, which helps you to have confidence that the firm is providing the best possible overall service to you.
 These are regulatory requirements we must abide by.

-We will record and store your personal data in our paper files, mobile devices and on our computer systems (websites, email, hard drives, and cloud facilities).
+We will record and store your data in our paper files, mobile devices and on our computer systems (websites, email, hard drives, and cloud facilities).
 This information can only be accessed by employees and consultants within our Firm and only when it is necessary to provide our service to you and to perform any administration tasks associated with or incidental to that service.

-We will submit your personal data to product providers where you have agreed to progress your enquiry to an application both in paper form and on-line via a secure portal.
+We will submit your data to product providers where you have agreed to progress your enquiry to an application both in paper form and online via a secure portal.
 The provision of this information to a third party is essential in allowing us to progress any enquiry or application made on your behalf and to deal with any additional questions or administrative issues that lenders and providers may raise.

 On occasions and with your permission, we may introduce your details to other firms so that they may make a recommendation to you.
 You will be aware of this introduction before such an introduction is made.
 In the course of your dealings with us, we may be required to pass

 on your data to other third-party firms within our industry, such as Banks, Solicitors, Conveyancers, Will Writers, Surveyors, Accountants and other Financial Advisers to assist you with your connected financial products or products not available to us.

 You will be aware of such introductions.
 We aim to simply share your data for the purpose of